 Financial support for open access publishing

-The University of Ottawa Library offers financial support for open access publishing in three ways:
+The University of Ottawa Library offers financial support for open access publishing in several ways:

-- Through direct library support for new models of open access publishing.
+- through memberships and infrastructure for new models of open access publishing; and

 All faculty members, staff, current graduate students, postdoctoral fellows and adjunct professors affiliated with the University of Ottawa may take advantage of the following initiatives.
 Researchers working for University of Ottawa Research Centres and Institutes and Affiliated Research Institutes are also eligible.